GHAR-ICSE/workflow-completion/README.md

 * ##### Extra: :clipboard:
-    * Hyperparameters tuning results are available as well as the convergence of the models are available <a href="https://drive.google.com/drive/folders/1fzmWgAhO9t1wd-0ihUhARZ9tNqVfhC0N?usp=sharing"> here </a>
+    * The Hyperparameters tuning results, as well as the convergence of the models, are available <a href="https://drive.google.com/drive/folders/1fzmWgAhO9t1wd-0ihUhARZ9tNqVfhC0N?usp=sharing"> here </a>
     * To navigate the replication package click <a href="https://drive.google.com/drive/folders/1plvKlhShm-3brN6LXG_kR3rPo7lsq8BH?usp=sharing">here</a>